sketchomania/googlekeepclone/README.md

 ### Web

 - { done }
+  - ✅ {label}: Edit/update, delete feature (Modal)
+  - ✅ Google keep logo
-  - ✅ show modal for CRUD Labels
+  - ✅ {label}: show modal for CRUD Labels
   - ✅ show all notes of a label, when clicked on it
   - ✅ Auth form stylings
   - ✅ {note}: show last edited time